 UALR, in consideration of both new rules and regulations at the federal level concerning restricted information, and in order to protect the institution and individual from potential conflict with such rules, has established a policy in regard to international travel.
 Any faculty member, staff member, or student making a trip internationally, and using university funding or carrying university owned equipment or items, must meet certain requirements before arranging or embarking on such travel.

 If you are contemplating international travel, please contact our office as soon as possible to notify us of your destination and dates of travel.
-Before your travel interview with us, please watch this UALR-produced video on export controls:
+Before your travel interview with us, please watch the UALR-produced video on UALR ORSP’s export controls web page:

 While exact details vary with destination, in general you should expect to tell our office: